DiCindio Law LLC | June 22, 2020 | Personal Injury

 The value of your personal injury claim cannot be determined until you have received medical treatment and learn about the extent of your injuries and the likelihood that you will fully recover from them.
 You might need to receive medical care for several months, making it difficult to determine the precise value of your claim.

-Compensatory damages in personal injury cases are monetary amounts that are meant to compensate victims for their losses that they have suffered because of their accidents.
+Compensatory damages in personal injury cases are monetary amounts that are meant to compensate victims for the losses that they have suffered because of their accidents.

 Some of the common types of damages that you might recover in a personal injury lawsuit include the following: